Street racing: Sprints

-"Sprints", also called "cannonball runs", are illegal point-to-point road rallies that involve a 2 or more racers.
+"Sprints", also called "cannonball runs", are illegal point-to-point road rallies that involves 2 or more racers.
 They hearken back to the authorized European races at the end of the 19th century.
 The races died away when the chaotic 1903 Paris–Madrid race was canceled at Bordeaux for safety reasons after numerous fatalities involving drivers and pedestrians.
 Point-to-point runs reappeared in the United States in the mid-1910s when Erwin George Baker drove cross-country on record breaking runs that stood for years, being legal at the time.
 The term cannonball was coined for him in honor of his runs.
 Nowadays drivers will race from one part of a town or country to the other side; whoever makes the fastest overall time is the winner.
-A perfect example of an illegal road race was the 1970s original Cannonball Baker Sea-To-Shining-Sea Memorial Trophy Dash, also known as "The Cannonball Run", that long-time automotive journalist Brock Yates founded.
+A perfect example of an illegal road race was the 1970s original Cannonball Baker Sea-to-Shining-Sea Memorial Trophy Dash, also known as "The Cannonball Run", that long-time automotive journalist Brock Yates founded.
 The exploits spawned numerous films, the best known being The Cannonball Run.
 Several years after the notorious "Cannonball", Yates created the family-friendly and somewhat legal version One Lap of America where speeding occurs in race circuits and is still running to this day.

 In modern society it is rather difficult if not impossible to organize an illegal and extremely dangerous road race, but there are still a few events which may be considered racing, such as the Gumball 3000, Gumball Rally, and Players Run races.
 These "races", better known as rallies for legality's sake, mostly comprise wealthy individuals racing sports cars across the country for fun.
 The AKA Rally, however, is designed for individuals with a smaller budget (approximately $3,000).
 Entrance fees to these events are usually all-inclusive (hotels, food, and events).
 Participants "rally" together from a start point to predetermined locations until they arrive at the finish line.
 The AKA Rally in particular has organized driver-oriented events, e.g. autocross or drag strip races, away from public roads to minimize the risk of drivers getting too enthusiastic on public roads.
 The latter racing community has even spawned numerous TV and video series including the Mischief film series and Bullrun reality TV show.
 The AKA Rally was featured on MTV in a 2004 episode of True Life and was filmed in 2008 for a six-part series on the Speed TV network.
 Numerous games are based on the cannonball run type race, most famously Sega's OutRun arcade game.
 It was also parodied in the 1960s–1970s Hanna-Barbera series Wacky Races.